- U.S. Sugar Production

 Demand for HFCS is driven by demand for products that use the syrups as inputs.
 For HFCS-55, the major use is in the beverage industry.
 Major food users of HFCS-42 include the beverage industry, processed food manufacturers, cereal and bakery producers, multiple-use food manufacturers, the dairy industry, and the confectionery industry.
 Growth in these sectors has typically accounted for growing sales of HFCS-55 and HFCS-42.
 Supersweet HFCS-90 is used in foods where very little is needed to provide sweetness.

 Domestic production of HFCS increased from 2.2 million short tons in 1980 to a peak of 9.5 million tons, dry weight, in 1999 as HFCS replaced more expensively priced sugar in a variety of uses.
-Since 2000, production of HFCS has declined by about 12 percent, with 2017 production totaling 8.3 million tons.
+Since 2000, production of HFCS has declined by about 19 percent, with 2019 production totaling 7.9 million tons.
 In 1997, corn used to produce HFCS broke through the 500-million bushel level and reached as high as 552 million bushels in 1999.
-Similar to production trends, however, since 2010 HFCS has accounted for between 460 and 520 million bushels.
+Similar to production trends, however, since 2010 HFCS has accounted for between 425 and 520 million bushels.
 Sweeteners had accounted for as much as 10 percent of U.S. corn production in the past.
-Declining production and increasing corn production, due in part to increasing ethanol production, has resulted in the sweeteners accounting for about 6 percent of the U.S. corn crop.
+Declining HFCS production and increasing corn production, which has been stimulated by increasing demand for ethanol, has resulted in the sweeteners accounting for about 6 percent of the U.S. corn crop.

 Per capita deliveries of caloric sweeteners increased by 34 pounds, or 29 percent, from 1970 to 153.2 pounds in 1999.
-After 1999, per capita sweetener deliveries decreased by 23.5 pounds to 128.1 pounds in 2016.
+From the peak in 1999, per capita sweetener deliveries have decreased by 28.3 pounds to 123.3 pounds in 2019.
 Refined sugar deliveries account for more than 50 percent of total sweetener deliveries compared with HFCS, which accounts for about one-third of deliveries.
-While per capita deliveries have between been trending downward since 2000, the share of sweeteners accounted for by refined sugar has increased from 44 percent in 2010 to 54 percent in 2016.
+While per capita deliveries have been trending downward since 2000, the share of sweeteners accounted for by refined sugar has increased from 44 percent in 2010 to 56 percent in 2019.
 This increase has come primarily at the expense of HFCS deliveries.